wilfer9008/Data4Sim/process_prediction/README.md

 into a sequence of low-level predictions -> [1, N_lp, T_lp, K].

 For example, for 30mins at 100Hz, the Tp = 180000, the Process Windows are [Np, Tp, S] = [Np, 180000, S].
-If the input is the number of activity classes, S=
-For a low-level window of duration of 5s, the low-level windows will be of shape [Np, 360, 500, S].
+If the input is the number of activity classes S=13 and one-hot encoding notation, so the Process Windows [Np, 180000, 13] For a low-level window of duration of 5s, the low-level windows will be of shape [Np, 360, 500, 13].
 For 29 low-level process labels, the output of the model will be [Np, 360, 500, 29]

 ## Mid Level Prediction